screen-share/captured-surface-control/questionnaire.md

 ### 2.7.
 Does this specification allow an origin to send data to the underlying platform?

-The answer is probably "no", but it's worth mentioning that `setZoomLevel()` allows applications to request that the user agent change zoom levels on specific tabs.
+The answer is "no", but it's worth mentioning that `setZoomLevel()` allows applications to request that the user agent change zoom levels on specific tabs.

 ### 2.8.
 Do features in this specification enable access to device sensors?